 - Black pepper

-- 1 Tbsp lemon juice or cider or red wine vinegar
+- 1 tablespoon lemon juice, cider vinegar, or red wine vinegar

-1 Heat a pot of salted water to a rolling boil (1 Tbsp salt for 2 quarts of water).
+1 Boil the green beans: Heat a pot of salted water to a rolling boil (1 tablespoon salt for 2 quarts of water).
 Add the green beans and boil them for 4-5 minutes, until just tender enough to eat (you may have to cook longer depending on the particular green beans you have).
 Drain and set aside.